Improve the usability and accessibility of your course content

 Ally automatically checks the accessibility for any new and existing course content.
 Only instructors and members of the instructional support team can view your course’s accessibility score.
 The score is intended to be a simple indicator to aid in the prioritization of remediation and is not a means of instructor evaluation.

 Please take a moment to explore the accessibility score of your course content items, looking for items that are scored as “Low” or “Medium.”
 Ally will provide clarification on why the item has been flagged as a concern and offer steps to remediate the problem.
 Follow the steps provided in the Instructor Feedback to resolve the issue.
 If you are unsure about how to solve the problem, contact the accessibility team for guidance.
+There are additional formatting guides located in the Accessibility / Ally for Elearning Help Hub for your reference.

 Currently, Ally checks the following types of files for common accessibility issues: